 No matter whether you’re moving your widowed grandmother across the country into your own home or moving both parents into a senior community, the process seems always challenging.
 Countless scenarios may necessitate relocating an elderly parent from their long-time home, but our underlying concerns are fundamentally consistent: we want to make sure their emotional well-being and health are being tended to, while also keeping finances and logistical considerations into account.
 In other words, we want to make sure the transition is handled sensitively and goes smoothly.
 Thus finding the right ways of moving for your loved one is one of the most important decisions you can make.

-- Contact us about PRE and POST move servicing of washer, dryer, refrigerator, dishwasher, grandfather clock, hot tubs, satellite dish, etc..
+Contact us about PRE and POST-move servicing of washers, dryers, refrigerators, dishwashers, grandfather clocks, hot tubs, satellite dishes, etc.

-- MIRRORS & PICTURES: Mirrors, valuable pictures and ornamental table tops (marble and glass) should be padded, wrapped and placed in specially designed containers.
-The crew will remove such items and set back up again at destination.
+MIRRORS & PICTURES: Mirrors, valuable pictures, and ornamental table tops (marble and glass) should be padded, wrapped, and placed in specially designed containers.
+The crew will remove such items and set them back up again at the destination.